TOLL FREE: 1-866-611-2665

 Women and men begin to lose bone in their mid-30s.
 However, women are more likely than men to develop osteoporosis.
 This is because women generally have smaller, thinner bones than men.
 Plus, women lose bone tissue rapidly in the first four to eight years after menopause because of the sharp decline in estrogen.

 Other risk factors for bone loss include having a diet low in calcium, an inactive lifestyle, smoking, certain diseases associated with malabsorption issues and hyperparathyroidism, and taking certain medications like glucocorticosteroids.

 The most accurate way to determine the density of the bones is to have a bone mineral densitometry (BMD) exam, also known as dual-energy X-ray absorptiometry or DEXA scan.
-This exam sends a finely collimated (parallel), low-dose X-ray beam with two distinct energy peaks through the spine, hip, or forearm.
-One peak is absorbed mainly by soft tissue and the other by bone.
+This exam sends a low-dose X-ray beam through the spine, hip, or forearm.
 Special computer software can subtract the soft tissue information and display the bone density measurements (in grams per centimetres squared, the bone mineral content divided by the area).
 Generally, the higher the mineral content, the denser the bone is, and the denser the bones are, the less likely they are to fracture.